(Craig Campbell)– “To change the world, one has to first change the process of world-making.” –Pierre Bourdieu, Social Space and Symbolic Power

 How we interact with other individuals is largely affected by how we interact with space.
 So by revising the space, we revise the way we interact with each other.
 It’s not a comprehensive change, to be sure.
 But the divisions that we perceive exist within the student body – male vs female, athlete vs non-athlete, Shadow Amherst vs AC socialites – can in part be reconciled with this very visible and very changeable part of the way we experience this College.

-Echoing the fall of Davis, in a few years the remaining dorms currently on the social quad will be demolished, and where tour guides tell prospective students is the location of “most parties” will inevitably shift elsewhere.
+Echoing the fall of Davis, in a few years the remaining dorms currently on the social quad will be demolished, and the place tour guides tell prospective students is the location of “most parties” will inevitably shift elsewhere.
 But, considering all the complaints about the Socials now, we should preempt the demolition by identifying changes to the way we interact with other existing social spaces on campus.

 In subsequent weeks, I will be examining the problems with the architectural arrangement of particular spaces on this campus, and how, in specific terms, they might be altered to better foster a sense of community within the student body.
 It may be rearranging the furniture in residential study rooms, providing better lighting to indoor and outdoor spaces, or keeping some buildings open later into the night.
 We’ve clearly shown, in the past month, how much we want to change the way we interact with the Amherst world.
 We create this world in the way we eat, the people with whom we socialize, and the places we choose to study.
 But, as Bourdieu puts it, we must first “change the process of world-making,” and tangibly alter the physical foundations of our experience here.